hawonp/StudyBoard/README.md

 These features, when combined, would facilitate active discussion and improved learning by enabling each person to leave with the exact information that they were looking for.

+### How to Run In Local:
+> cd studyboard
+> python manage.py runserver --settings=studyboard.settings.local
+> docker-compose -f docker-compose-local.yml up --build

+### How to Run in Production
+>